elugens/hello-javascript/docs/general-javascript-questions/promises-async-await/promise-api.md

   new Promise((resolve) => setTimeout(() => resolve(1), 3000)), // 1
   new Promise((resolve) => setTimeout(() => resolve(2), 2000)), // 2
   new Promise((resolve) => setTimeout(() => resolve(3), 1000)), // 3
-]).then(alert); // 1,2,3 when promises are ready: each promise contributes an array member
+]).then(console.log); // 1,2,3 when promises are ready: each promise contributes an array member

 // Another Example:
 const promise1 = Promise.resolve(3);